ariel-logos/ElfyLab/_posts/2023-12-16-save-your-ui-2.md

 </div>

 <br>
-In this image, it is possible to notice the AO effect but also other artifacts, becoming such as they are applied as an overlay on a different, and therefore wrong, layer of the final frame (the map window in this case).
+In this image, it is possible to notice the AO effect but also other artifacts, appearing as if they were applied as an overlay on a different, and therefore wrong, layer of the final frame (the map window in this case).

 After countless hours of browsing the web in search of a solution I eventually stumbled in what is, in fact, the object of this post and, since I found the provided documentation not very intuitive because I sometimes can't figure things without pictures, I'll be providing a small setup guide.